jtmohr/xchat-colors-solarized/README.md

 it is heavily modified.

 ### Install the Solarized theme
-1. Exit X-Chat
+1. Exit XChat
-1. Back-up the current `colors.conf` and `pevents.conf` files located in the appropriate X-Chat Data Directory
+1. Back-up the current `colors.conf` and `pevents.conf` files located in the appropriate XChat Data Directory
 1. Copy the `solarized-dark-colors.conf` or `solarized-light-colors.conf` file
-   to the appropriate X-Chat Data Directory and rename it to `colors.conf`
+   to the appropriate XChat Data Directory and rename it to `colors.conf`
-1. **(Optional)** Copy the `pevents.conf` file to the appropriate X-Chat Data Directory
+1. **(Optional)** Copy the `pevents.conf` file to the appropriate XChat Data Directory
-1. Restart X-Chat
+1. Restart XChat

 ## Color Values

 ### Solarized Dark
     mIRC colors are mapped 0-15
     ===========================
-    X-Chat  Color
+    XChat   Color
     ---------------
     0       Default
     1       Default